GoogleMikeNY/StepfulApi/README.md

 Right now, the json returns snake case for values.
 I often will change it to camel case.
 The API should have a serializer so that it follows json convention.

+## Last Words:
+Thanks for the opportunity.
+Any feedback will be appreciated.
+My email is [mnunez903@gmail.com](mailto:mnunez903@gmail.com)

+As mentioned before, I've been interested in learning Go, so I plan to continue working on this apps back-end.